-Analog RF channel that uses quadrature amplitude modulation (QAM) to convey QAM channel (QAM ch)
+Analog RF channel that uses quadrature amplitude modulation (QAM) to convey information.

-information.

-Quadrature Amplitude Modulation (OAM)

-A modulation technique in which an analog signal's amplitude and phase vary to convey information, such as digital data.
+Quadrature Amplitude Modulation (QAM) A modulation technique in which an analog signal's amplitude and phase vary to convey information, such as digital data.

-In cable television systems, this refers to electromagnetic signals in the range 5 to Radio Frequency (RF)
+Radio Frequency (RF) In cable television systems, this refers to electromagnetic signals in the range 5 to 1000